 - Credit history for the last 8 to 10 years

-- Credit history
+- Credit reporting agencies

 Because casino workers typically handle a large amount of cash, an employer must know that an employee can be trusted not to steal from them.

-Some casinos will only check applicants for any criminal record and call previous employers to verify a work history.
-Others may ask previous employers how the applicant performed his or her duties, salary history, attendance record, and reason for leaving that particular job.
-In addition, there may be a request for an account of the person’s:
+Some casinos will only check for your criminal record and call previous employers to verify a work history.
+Others may ask previous employers how you performed your duties, salary history, attendance record, and reason for leaving that particular job.

+Certainly the type of felony makes a difference to any casino.
 A casino will not hire anyone whose background includes a conviction for financial or violent crimes.
 A casino will not want anyone who has been convicted of embezzling funds or who may have an unpredictable personality.

 - The nature of the offense and the circumstances